satub/python-resources/Readme.md

 I will also add short code snippets to this repo for noting down some basic syntax.
 As I am transferring to Python from Ruby, some of these snippets will contain code written in both languages to better grasp the syntax differences.

 Some of the code snippets will be written in python 2.7.x, some in python 3.x.
-To learn more about the difference between versions 2 and 3, [see here](https://www.quora.com/As-someone-interested-in-learning-Python-should-I-start-with-2-x-or-go-straight-to-3-x/answers/2220200?srid=hFhk&share=1).
+To learn more about the difference between versions 2 and 3, [see here](https://www.quora.com/As-someone-interested-in-learning-Python-should-I-start-with-2-x-or-go-straight-to-3-x/answers/2220200?srid=hFhk&share=1) and [the wiki page linked](https://wiki.python.org/moin/Python2orPython3).
 Quite a few guides are still written in python 2 and most macs come with that version installed.
 However, python 3 is the recommended version to use.
-If you want to add python 3 straight from your command line, [see instructions here](http://docs.python-guide.org/en/latest/starting/install3/osx/).
+If you want to add python 3 to your Mac straight from your command line, [see instructions here](http://docs.python-guide.org/en/latest/starting/install3/osx/).

 ##### Python basics and getting started